-According to the apprenticeship about page from the Washington State Department of Labor and Industries, an apprenticeship is a combination of on-the-job training and related classroom instruction under the supervision of a professional.
+According to the apprenticeship apprenticeship reparation page from the Washington State Department of Labor and Industries, an apprenticeship is a combination of on-the-job training and related classroom instruction under the supervision of a professional.
 A program that helps and trains workers to learn the different aspects of a highly skilled occupation.
 After completing an apprenticeship program, the worker’s status provides an additional benefit of nationwide mobility.

 Apprenticeship programs are sponsored by joint employer and labor groups, individual employers, and employer associations.
 The sponsor of an apprenticeship program plans, administers, and pays for the program.
 Frequently, organized labor unions also participate in the sponsorship of apprenticeship programs.
 Apprenticeships were traditionally associated with jobs in construction, precision, craft and repair, but are now available in hundreds of occupations.